Dr Carol Granger

 She has a particular interest in the human microbiome, the impact of nutrition and lifestyle on its composition, and its interactions with the processes of malignancy and immunity.

 Carol has published on several areas of biosciences including parenteral nutrition, human tissue banking and fluid separation technology in medicine.
-Her recent papers have explored professional regulation of complementary medicine and nutrition practice for people affected by cancer.
-She is a member of the Nutrition Society and the Microbiology Society, a chartered biologist and member of the Royal Society of Biology, a Fellow of the British Association for Nutrition and Lifestyle Medicine (BANT) and a Fellow of the Royal Society of Medicine.
+Her recent papers have explored professional regulation of CAM and nutrition practice for people affected by cancer.
+She is a member of the Nutrition Society and the Microbiology Society, a chartered member of the Royal Society of Biology, a Fellow of the British Association for Nutrition and Lifestyle Medicine (BANT) and a Fellow of the Royal Society of Medicine.

 Dr Carol Granger is speaking at 10:15 and 16:30.